 Great Park Trails

-Please note: The City of Irvine continues to follow state and local health and safety guidelines.
-Face coverings are required for visitors inside all City facilities, regardless of vaccination status, with some exemptions as outlined in the California Department of Public Health Guidance for the Use of Face Coverings.
-Recreational programming is available to the community for registration at yourirvine.org.
+Please note: The City of Irvine continues to follow state and federal health and safety guidelines to protect the public against COVID-19 infection.
+Face coverings are recommended, and required in certain settings as outlined in the California Department of Public Health Guidance for the Use of Face Coverings.

 The Great Park Trails feature 1.5 miles of walking and biking space throughout the Upper Bee and Bosque area.
 These trails include decomposed granite pedestrian trails that are 4 feet to 6 feet wide, as well as an 11-foot-wide concrete multiuse trail and bike path.
 The trails run along Bosque street, from Magnet (north of Great Park Boulevard) to Irvine Boulevard, featuring a kids playground near the Magnet and Bosque intersection.